-Jayne Torvill is preparing to take her seat on the 2021 Dancing on Ice judging panel alongside her former skating partner Christopher Dean.
+Jayne Torvill is preparing for the grand finale of Dancing on Ice 2021 this weekend alongside her former skating partner Christopher Dean.

 While the pair's professional career is well-known, after they won gold at the Sarajevo 1984 Winter Olympics, it wasn't until 2013 that she opened up about her home life.

 MORE: Torvill and Dean: six facts about the Dancing on Ice judge duo

 Admitting she put her skating career before starting a family, Jayne appeared on Piers Morgan's Life Stories earlier this year and struggled to hold back the tears as she publicly revealed her IVF ordeal for the first time.